 If you want a lathe, it’s going to add a bit more cost on top but we’d recommend you get started on something simpler than a turned wood project and these tools are all you need for that!

-Anyone can get into green woodworking too, so, if you have some spare time and a creative bent, why not give it a try yourself?
+Anyone can get into green woodworking too, so, if you have some spare time and a creative bent, you should give it a try yourself!